About Us

 Specialized Courses

-Years teaching
+Years Teaching

 Free Webinars Yearly

-Our mission is to equip healthcare professionals with exceptional continuing education and networking opportunities, empowering them to deliver the highest quality care.
+To equip healthcare professionals with exceptional continuing education and networking opportunities, empowering them to deliver the highest quality care.

-Our vision is for everyone to easily find a qualified, knowledgeable, and ethically trained behavioral health clinician.
+For everyone to easily find a qualified, knowledgeable, and ethically trained behavioral health clinician.

-We value those we serve and work with.
+Those we serve and work with.
 Telehealth Certification Institute LLC does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, the appointment to and termination from its advisory board, hiring and firing of staff or contractors, selection of instructors, selection of partners, and providing of services.

 Ed Glauser is a licensed professional counselor in Georgia with over 26 years of counseling experience.
 As a Distance Credentialed Counselor, he actively practices distance counseling in private practice, and is a dynamic and engaging educator.